UV and Sunglasses

 UV and glare can create a variety of issues, from dangerous "snowblindness" to irreversible diseases and disorders that can threaten your eyesight.

-Visit our Sunglass Cove at either of our locations to find a wide selection of designer solutions to these problems.
-With brand names such as RayBan, Maui Jim, Oakley, Tiffany and Co., Zeal, Michael Kors and many others, there is something for everyone.
+Visit our Sunglass Cove at any of our locations to find a wide selection of designer solutions to these problems.
+With brand names such as RayBan, Maui Jim, Oakley, Tiffany and Co., Zeal, Michael Kors, Nike, Under Armor, and many others, there is something for everyone!

 What are UV rays?
 UV stands for ultraviolet, a band of spectrum invisible to the eye.
 Ultraviolet light consists of UVA, UVB, and UVC rays.
 UVC rays are stopped in Earth's atmosphere before they reach the eye, but UVA and UVB can both reach the eye and long term exposure leads to damage.